tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: add tree descirptions to feature_lst of each room
 			- DONE: create uptree_ moat and drawbridge descriptions to match up_tree view??
 				- DONE: presence of active crocs clearer from up high (bite marks and water motion)
-			- TBD: sort out direction UI; for u/d use "leading" or "leads" rather than "to the"
+			- DONE: sort out direction UI; for u/d use "leading" or "leads" rather than "to the"
+			- DONE: sort out lack of passage str in FloorlessRoom (update has_contain() method)
 			- TBD: decide if I enable description of "on the ground below you" (see Frotz)
 			- TBD: create hollow as ViewOnly container
 			- TBD: populate hollow with rubby